 The Essential Guide to Gym Etiquette

-Whether you’re new to the gym, or a regular, it is important to brush up on the proper etiquette of working out at the gym.
+Whether you’re new to the gym or regularly, it is important to brush up on the proper etiquette of working out at the gym.
 One of the great things about a gym membership is access to all kinds of equipment you probably couldn’t afford and don’t have room for at home.

 The tradeoff is that you need to share this equipment with others as well.
 As long as everyone shows respect by using proper gym etiquette, this goes smoothly.